35 House conservatives pitch IRS and COVID-19 funding repeal to push back debt X-date

 “I think we’ve been close for six or seven days,” Rep. Patrick McHenry (R-N.C.), one of McCarthy’s deputies negotiating a deal with the White House, told reporters on Thursday.
 “The issues are thorny.
 They’re difficult.”

-McCarthy has previously indicated that he will not add border security to his debt limit asks, and has said negotiations are operating off what is in the House GOP debt limit bill.
+McCarthy has previously indicated he will not add border security to his debt limit asks and has said negotiations are operating off what is in the House GOP debt limit bill.

 “We should demand publicly and in your negotiations that the Treasury immediately furnish a complete justification of the June 1 projection and the exact fiscal situation expected thereafter, including Treasury’s payment prioritization plan,” the letter said.